Vela-zz/mlops-trainee-udacity-course-4/model/model_card.md

 ## Ethical Considerations

-The Graph below shows the FPR bias on features
+The Graph below shows the FPR bias on features, pay attention to the attribute with high FPR.
+By using this model, you may face inaccurate result when predict high educated person, like bacheloars-school/doctor degree etc.

 ![bias-graph](/model/fpr_fiarness_graph.png)

+## Caveats and Recommendations

+The model itself is still in development.
+The recall and precision can reach higher score by applying a more fine-grained data cleaning and engineering step.
+And in current data engineering step, we handle native-country as a categorical features which makes the data become sparse, pre-divide the native-country into a class represent the GDP of that country may also help to imporve the model's ability.